-The names, positions and ages of our directors and executive officers as of the date of this Memorandum, are as follows:
+The names, positions and ages of our directors and executive officers as of February 28, 2014, are as follows:

-Name Age Position Sandesh Seth, MS, MBA 49 Chairman of the Board Kaushik J. Dave, PhD, MBA 52 President, Chief Executive Officer and Director Sergio Traversa, MBA 52 Interim Chief Financial Officer and Director Dragan Cicic, MD 49 Chief Operating Officer and Chief Medical Officer David Nicholson, PhD 58 Director Richard I. Steinhart 56 Director
+Name Age Position

+Sandesh Seth, MS, MBA 49 Chairman of the Board

+Kaushik J. Dave, PhD, MBA 52 President, Chief Executive Officer, Interim Chief Financial Officer and Director (Principal Executive Officer and Principal Financial and Accounting Officer)

+Dragan Cicic, MD 49 Chief Operating Officer and Chief Medical Officer

+David Nicholson, PhD 58 Director

+Richard I. Steinhart 56 Director

+Sergio Traversa, MBA 52 Director

-All directors hold office until the next annual meeting of stockholders and the election and qualification of their successors.
+Subject to the classified board provisions of our charter, all directors hold office until the next annual meeting of stockholders and the election and qualification of their successors.
 Officers are elected annually by the board of directors and serve at the discretion of the board.